 15) Starship Modeler reserves the right to reject any entry we feel does not meet the guidelines published here, or the underlying spirit of our contest.
 Don't make us go there.

 If you have any questions about these rules or other contest details, please ask us by dropping a note, or use the postal address given above.

 Contestants: make sure we have your mailing address. - we can't magick your (potential) award to you!

-A link will bring you to the Vote Page, once it becomes active after June 8, 2014.
+A link will bring you to the Voting Page, once it becomes active after Decemberber 15th, 2020.

 Starship Modeler will provide plaques for the first three places in each category, as well as Editor's Choice.